iotaledger/bee-rfcs/text/0034-ternary-hash.md

 <!-- TODO define HASH_LEN -->

 This RFC defines a ternary type `Hash`.
-The exact definition is implementation detail but an example definition could simply be the following.
+The exact definition is an implementation detail but an example definition could simply be the following:

 ```rust
 struct Hash([i8; 243]);